NFL Analyst / MMA Commentator

 In 2021, Clark launched “The Pivot Podcast” with former NFL players, Fred Taylor and Channing Crowder.

 A native of Marrero, Louisiana, Clark graduated from Louisiana State University with a degree in mass communications.
 At LSU, Clark started 36 consecutive games for the Tigers and was an All-SEC second team selection in 2000.

-Clark and his wife, Yonka, have three children: Jaden, Jordan and Loghan.
+Clark resides in Baton Rouge, LA with his wife, Yonka, and their three children, Jaden, Jordan and Loghan.
 The family also has a dog named Harley J.